An exponential Integrator for finite volume discretization of nonlinear parabolic differential equation: Finite volume for space discretization

 where $S_{\theta}=\left\lbrace \lambda \in \mathbb{C} : \lambda=\rho e^{i \phi},\; \rho>0,\;0\leq \vert \phi\vert \leq \theta \right\rbrace $.

 The discrete operator $-A_{h}$ therefore is the infinitesimal generator of bounded analytic semigroup (or exponential operator) $S_{h}(t):= e^{-t\,A_{h}}$ on $V_{h}$ such that

 where $\mathcal{C}'$ denotes a path that surrounds the spectrum of $-A_{h}$.
-As for the continuous case, Duhamel's principle implies that the solution of (\ref{adrh}) is represented by the following integral equations (mild form)
+As for the continuous case, \thmref{th1e} and Duhamel's principle ensure the existence and uniqueness of the solution of (\ref{adrh}) represented by the following integral equations (mild form)